Anish-prajapati07/CODTECH-AD-TASK3/README.md

 o	Iterates through each port and checks if it is open by attempting a TCP connection.

-D. Use Case: Useful for identifying which services are running on a target machine.
+D. Use Case:-Useful for identifying which services are running on a target machine.

 **2. Brute-Forcer**